ChorusOne/predictomatic/docs/kelly.md

 afford to buy $x$ shares such that $p(x) = q$, it would be unwise to risk our entire wealth $W$.

-## Applying the Gambling Formula
+## Applying the formula

-The simple formulation of the Kelly Criterion, the gambling formula, says:
+The simple formulation of the Kelly Criterion, the gambling formula, states:

 $$ f^* = q - \frac{1 - q}{b} $$